STATISTICS

 HIV prevalence is defined as the number of persons who were living with an HIV diagnosis in the reporting area through the end of the calendar year (regardless of where they were diagnosed).
 Persons with HIV (PWH) and persons with AIDS (PWA) cannot be added together to get combined totals since these categories are not mutually exclusive.

-By the end of 2020, an estimated number of 6,566 persons were living with HIV in Duval County.
-This group is comprised of 4,357 cisgender men, 2,182 cisgender women, 26 transgender women, and 1 transgender man.
+By the end of 2023, an estimated number of 7,139 persons were living with HIV in Duval County.
+This group is comprised of 4,741 cisgender men, 2,275 cisgender women, 118 transgender women, and 5 transgender men.

 HIV incidence is the number of new HIV diagnoses that occur during a specified time period.
 HIV diagnoses cannot be added with AIDS diagnoses to get combined totals since these categories are not mutually exclusive.

-The following data is new HIV diagnoses in 2020 in Duval County, distributed by race and ethnicity.
+The following data is new HIV diagnoses in 2023 in Duval County, Distributed by race and ethnicity.
 For this dataset, Black indicates non-Hispanic/Latinx.
 White indicates non-Hispanic/Latinx.
 Other race and ethnicity includes Asian, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, and Multi-race.

 Race/Ethnicity Number % of Total Rate*